louiszen/QSK_CMS_BE/README.md

 ---

 ## **Getting Started**
-You have to clone the object and rebase the project to your own repo before use.
+You have to clone the object and set the project to your own repo before use.

 1. Create a repo `<reponame>` on Github